The North Down Flock of Shetland Sheep

 Shetland ewes are excellent mothers and are very protective of their lambs who are often born black and then change colour over the next few months.
 Shetland lambs are curious about everything and love to nibble things, particularly shoelaces and zips if you happen to sit down within reach.
 We have three handsome, rather bouncy pedigree rams; Magwitch and Jaggers, who are brown and black Gulmogets, and Gus who is a grey Katmoget.

-Shetlands are very long-lived and our oldest ewe is Waterspark Apricot who has just turned 17 and is going strong!
+Shetlands are very long-lived and our oldest ewe is Waterspark Apricot who is nearly 18 years old and going strong!

 This non-commercial, primitive breed produces a leaner meat with a fuller flavour which is low in saturated fats.